Helena Wolińska-Brus

-Helena Wolińska-Brus (born Fajga Mindla Danielak; 28 February 1919 – 26 November 2008) was a military prosecutor in postwar communist Poland with the rank of lieutenant-colonel (podpułkownik), involved in Stalinist regime show trials of the 1950s.
+Helena Wolińska-Brus (born Fajga Mindla Danielak; 28 February 1919 – 26 November 2008) was a military prosecutor in the Polish People's Republic with the rank of lieutenant-colonel (podpułkownik), involved in the Stalinist show trials of the 1950s.
 She has been implicated in the arrest and execution of many Polish World War II resistance fighters, including significant figures in Poland's wartime Home Army.

-Post-communist Poland sought the extradition of Wolińska-Brus from the United Kingdom on three occasions between 1999 and 2008.
-The official charges against her were initiated by the Institute of National Remembrance, which investigates both Nazi and Communist crimes committed in Poland between 1939 and 1989.
+The Third Polish Republic sought the extradition of Wolińska-Brus from the United Kingdom on three occasions between 1999 and 2008.
+The official charges against her were initiated by the Institute of National Remembrance (IPN), which investigates both Nazi and Communist crimes committed in Poland between 1939 and 1989.
 Wolińska-Brus was accused of being an "accessory to a judicial murder".

 Biography

 Wolińska-Brus was born to a Jewish family in Warsaw, where she later married Włodzimierz Brus (born Beniamin Zylberberg).
 They became separated during the German occupation of Poland after Wolińska-Brus escaped from the Warsaw Ghetto.
 She joined the communist People's Guard and became the mistress of its commander, Franciszek Jóźwiak, whom she married in 1942, believing that her first husband was dead.
 The rest of her family had been transported to Treblinka, where most of them were murdered.
 She became known as Helena Wolińska because of the false documents she acquired at this time.

 However, she met Brus again in 1944 and they eventually remarried in 1956, after she had separated from Jóźwiak, now a deputy minister of the Stalinist Secret Police (1945–1949) and a member of the Politburo of the governing communist Polish United Workers' Party.
 She was dismissed from her job as prosecutor during the Polish October of 1956.

-In the 1960s, her husband Włodzimierz Brus shifted from supporting the party hierarchy to openly backing such dissidents as Jacek Kuroń, Karol Modzelewski, Leszek Kołakowski and Krzysztof Pomian.
+In the 1960s, her husband Brus shifted from supporting the party hierarchy to openly backing such dissidents as Jacek Kuroń, Karol Modzelewski, Leszek Kołakowski and Krzysztof Pomian.
 The couple were both expelled from the party in 1968.

 Wolińska-Brus and her husband left Poland in 1971, after the 1968 Polish political crisis and spent the rest of their lives in the United Kingdom.
 Wlodzimierz Brus became a professor of economics at the University of Oxford and died in 2007.
 Wolińska-Brus lived in Oxford until her death, having previously acquired UK citizenship.